mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

  1. Bridge 2.
 Armory 3.
 Low berths 4.
 Staterooms 5.
 Barracks 6.
 Double turret 7.
 Airlock

 species have taken to the mineral-rich environment left behind by the evaporating oceans.
 The seas have a reasonable biosphere but Hrunting is a young world without many complex creatures.
 One exception is the group of species known as Stone Trees, which resemble trees or bushes but are in fact a mollusc-like creature with a bark-like outer shell.
-The Stone Trees favour a mineral-rich environment and thrive along the shores of the shrinking seas.
+The Stone Trees favor a mineral-rich environment and thrive along the shores of the shrinking seas.
 Some can be eaten – indeed, certain species are considered delicacies – but others are toxic to humans.

 JOYEUSE Named for the legendary sword of Charlemagne, which changed colour 30 times a day, Joyeuse has a standard atmosphere and 40% hydrographics.
 At first glance it might seem a good prospect for colonization but the numbers are deceptive.
 Joyeuse rotates slowly and has a year just 12 of its days long.
 As a result, it suffers extremes of heat and cold, with 12 days of darkness followed by 12 days of constant sunlight.
 Combined with a variety of fungal blights that cripple flowering plants of most species, this makes conventional agriculture difficult.
 In addition to producing a number of fungal foodstuffs, Joyeuse has an extensive ranching industry adapted to local conditions.